Definitions of Applied Photography and its sub-categories

-For our Club’s Nature competitions we have adopted the definition of the Nature Class contained within the definition of Nature Photography agreed by the FIAP, the RPS and the Photographic Society of America (PSA).
-The Club does not currently use the more restrictive Wildlife Class definition.
-The full definition is:
+For our Club’s Nature competitions we have adopted the Photographic Alliance of Great Britain’s definition announced in February 2018.
+Images already meeting the definition set out by the FIAP, the RPS and the Photographic Society of America (PSA) will satisfy this less restrictive definition.

 Architecture and Record is defined as images of buildings and structures or sections of them and images of objects such as artwork, archaeology, statuary, carvings, glassware, porcelain and other inanimate objects.
 When taking the photograph one should imagine it being used as an illustration in a text book about the specific subject or as a museum record of it, thus the need for complete and sharp detail with true horizontals and neither converging nor diverging verticals.

 For Travel we have adopted the PSA definition:

 A Photo Travel image must express the feeling of a time and place; portray a land, its people, or a culture in its natural state.
 Photo Travel images have no geographical limitations.
 Ultra close-ups, which lose their identity and studio-type model shots, are unacceptable.
 Techniques that add to, relocate, replace or remove any element of the original image, except by cropping, are not permitted.
 Techniques that enhance the presentation of the image, without changing the pictorial content, are permitted.
 Any adjustments must appear natural.